top of page

 Two minutes down the track I nearly run right over the top of Frick and Frack, sheltering under a tiny overhang on the trail.
 Time is running out.
 So is my patience.

 “What the hell is wrong with you two?!”
+I ask, hands on hips.

 “It hurts!”